cph101/Lets-Do-Wiki/docs/brewery/items.md

 The piece of clothing he sells is random, so you might well need to visit several traders to get the complete set.

-As a reward for wearing the full set, you become immune to the effects of alcohol.
+As a reward for wearing the full set, you become immune to the harmful [effects](effects.md) of alcohol.
 Woohoo!

 ***